 T2202A Tuition and Education Tax Receipt - This form is used to certify a student's eligibility for tuition and education amounts.
 Students also use it to show transfers of tuition and education amounts to a designated person.

-Public Transit Tax Receipt - Receipt for the transit fee assessed to undergraduate students beginning in September 2007.
+Public Transit Tax Receipt - Receipt for the transit fee assessed to undergraduate and graduate students.

 Some people don't have access to the web.
 How will they get the form if they need it?

 We will accept requests for a printed copy during regular working hours.
 Please allow TEN business days to process the request.